Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Merchant One Features

-We found Merchant One’s virtual terminal intuitive to learn and use.
-Businesses that accept credit card payments over the phone can easily enter customer transaction data in a web browser.
-You can also use it to accept automated clearing house payments.
+We found Merchant One’s virtual terminal relatively easy to pick up and use.
+Businesses that accept credit card payments over the phone can enter customer transaction details directly through a web browser, without needing additional hardware.
+The virtual terminal also supports automated clearing house (ACH) payments, which can be useful for recurring billing or larger transactions.

 Reporting